-What’s integral to the work of an artist?
+What, to you, is integral to the work of an artist?

 How has your practice changed over time?

-Each construction is a real challenge constantly renewed.
+Each construction is a real challenge, constantly renewed.
 Usually, I don’t have any preconceived idea, I work only with my visual instinct.

-What’s your scariest experience?
+What is your scariest experience?